 This is hardest for young parents, but take a long, hard look at what you are carrying on to the plane at home the night before you fly.
 I’d venture to say we fly with less stuff now with two kids than we did on our first flight with our daughter at 2 months.
 Obviously every parent is different, but I will say that as you get more and more experience flying with your kids you will gain a better understanding of what you need or don’t need on the plane with you.

 The less stuff you have going through security, the faster you’ll get through and the less stressed you’ll be!
 Getting through security with a minimum of stress is all about efficiency.
+And following the rules, especially when it comes to liquids.
 Once you get through security, if there’s something you really need, just buy it.
 It might be worth it for the stress.

 The best thing you can do to maximize the odds of a simple TSA experience is get TSA Precheck or Global Entry.
 Barring that, you can still make life easier by flying at the right times.
 Like anything in parenting, preparing your kids for the process and setting the right expectations will really help you get through the line smoothly.
 But the best thing you can do?
 Fly so much that you and your kids are pros about getting through those longs lines together!
 Happy trails!